 An excused absence is one that is previously approved by the instructor or aligns with the institutional policy for institutional travel/field trips or illness with a note from a physician excusing attendance to due communicable nature of the illness.
 Unexcused absences should be kept the absolute minimum.
-Students are allotted one unexcused absence before points will be deducted from final grade.
-Points per unexcused absence in excess of one will be deducted from final the grade.
-No points are awarded for attendance.
-Students may be required to make up competency assessments or other in-class activites that were missed while absent.
+No course points are awarded for attendance, however faculty may deduct points from a student's grade for an unexcused absence.
+Students may be required to make up competency assessments or other in-class activities that were missed while absent.
 In the event of Illness/Emergency: Please communicate early via email regarding illness and emergency absences.

 Punctuality: Class will begin promptly as scheduled.
 Please plan to arrive on time so as to be respectful of our classroom environment.
+Students should be prepared to learn, with appropriate technology logins completed, at the beginning of class time.
 Continual late arrivals will be discussed with the student.
-If late arrivals continue, 5 points per instance may be deducted from the final grade.
+If late arrivals continue, course points may be